-If your wireless system has WPA security, you may have seen an option to set group key renewal.
-It’s not unusual that a question may come to your mind about this topic: What is Group Key Renewal?
+If your wireless system has WPA (Wi-Fi Protected Access) security, you may have seen an option to set group key renewal.
+It’s not unusual that a question may come to your mind that what the group key renewal actually is.

 The interval during which your encryption key will be regenerated is the Group Key Renewal (also known as the Group Key Interval).

 An encryption group is a collection of rules defining how certain data is encrypted, denoted by the term Group key.

 If you’re curious enough to know further, then go through this article till the end.

 We’ll start with the introduction of WPA in order to explain everything in detail.

 Wireless internet connections that aren’t secure are susceptible to breaking in.
 Keys are used by the Wi-Fi Protected Access, or WPA protocol to guarantee the security of communications across your home or workplace wireless network.